 If you’re on the market for a specific type of clothing, plan your day to shop when the markdowns happen.
 Stores stick to a regular schedule, slashing prices from certain departments on specific days, says Chris O’Neil, former guest services and planogram team leader at Target and current photographer and reviewer for moderncastle.com.
 For instance, O’Neil’s former Target currently follows this schedule: Monday is children’s and baby clothes; Tuesday is women’s and ready-to-wear; Wednesday is shoes, lingerie, and domestic items; Thursday is jewelry.
 Another Target employee shared that different locations follow their own schedules, though, so see if you can track down a price change team member who can share your store’s schedule.
 If they aren’t able to reveal the markdown schedule, O’Neil recommends showing up first thing in the morning and keeping an eye on where employees are adding those little red stickers.
-Find out the cheapest time of year to buy these 43 items.
+These are the 12 things you should always buy at Target.

 You have extra time to return Target brand items